impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 If a gem exists in one of these directories, it's considered "registered".

-We also disable [this shellcheck rule here](https://www.shellcheck.net/wiki/SC2207).
+We also disable [this shellcheck rule here](https://www.shellcheck.net/wiki/SC2207){:target="_blank" rel="noopener"}.
 This shellcheck rule is designed to This prevents the shell "...from doing unwanted splitting and glob expansion, and therefore avoid(s) problems with output containing spaces or special characters."
-It looks like there are two reasons why someone might do this (according to the exceptions listed [here](https://www.shellcheck.net/wiki/SC2207#exceptions)).
+It looks like there are two reasons why someone might do this (according to the exceptions listed [here](https://www.shellcheck.net/wiki/SC2207#exceptions){:target="_blank" rel="noopener"}).
 The first exception is for when you as the programmer have explicitly set up word splitting according to your requirements, which we don't appear to have done in this file.
 Therefore I'm guessing our reason for disabling shellcheck here is related to exception #2, which mentions error handling.
 It appears that the `mapfile` utility which shellcheck wants you to use would not raise the needed error if it failed, but we might need an error to be explicitly raised so the user could be alerted that something has gone wrong.

 Next block of code: